serverless/serverless/docs/jaws-json.md

 # jaws.json

 The `jaws.json` file contains configuration details for the included code and authorship details for easy publishing.
 This is similar to `package.json` but for jaws-modules. `jaws.json` files exist at a few different levels in a JAWS proejct:
 *  **Project**: lives at the root of your project.
-Defines things like stages.
+Defines things like stages.  [example here](../examples/project-jaws.json)
 *  **`lambdas` directory**: `jaws.json` exists for every lambda function.
-It defines things like memory size and api gateway endpoint configuration.
+It defines things like memory size and api gateway endpoint configuration. [example here](../examples/lambda-jaws.json)

 ## Common jaws.json attributes

-The following attributes should exist in either a project or lambda `jaws.json`
+The following attributes should exist in either a project or lambda `jaws.json` at the top level

 * **name**: project/module or lambda action name
 * **version**: project/module or lambda [Semantic Versioning](http://semver.org/) number.